Seagate/cortx-motr/doc/HLD_Background_Scrub.rst

 Failure handling must be restricted to the relevant scrubbing operation without affecting other scrubbing operations in-progress.
 A failed scrub can be retried in further iterations.

-***************
-Failures
-***************

-- In case of failures greater than the total number of tolerated, (K in pdclust layout), there could possible be files that are repairable while some may not.
-It is important that non-recoverable data is made consistent with respect to the available data including the redundancy.
-This also needs support from SNS repair subsystem, which does not mark a disk as repaired until all the files on it are completely recovered.
-A partial repair could be due to additional failures, thus making the total failures greater than tolerated failures.
-In such a case it will help to have the disk marked repaired after recovering, nevertheless, subset of data, in-order to save fully recovered files from more failures in future.

-- If SNS repair fails to read an unit from a sane disk due to DI failure, SNS repair invokes scrubber to scrub the corrupted unit.
-SNS repair can continue repairing other relevant parity groups and keep the processing of a group pending while its corrupted unit is being scrubbed.

-Also continuing with respect to SNS repair and parity declustered layout, it would help to have idea of infinite spares in real in such situations.

 *********************
 Logical Specification
 *********************